ctwins/evohome4jeedom/README.md

 Install and try, with your favorite FTP client.
 You must have the possibility to remove the plugin in case of general crash.<br/>
+So, to install from the downloaded zip file :<br/>
+Just unzip in a folder named 'evohome' inside the plugins folder, then grant to www-data for owner and group part, with the "rwx" rights, set "r-x" for others (or 0775 when under www-data user)<br/>

 As you will see, the configuration is very simple.<br/>
 **Warning : some operations take times, more than 30 seconds for the setting mode, just be patient when you see the rolling picture..**